 The IRS has released the top 12 worst tax scams for 2015.
 It looks like crooks’ favorite way to deceive taxpayers is by calling them and pretending to be the IRS.
 This is followed by “phishing” emails.

 The IRS also does not initiate contact with you via email.
-If you get an unsolicited email that appears to be from the IRS asking for personal information, beware.
+If you get an unsolicited email that appears to be from the IRS asking for personal information, beware that this is a scam.
 Send any suspicious emails to [email protected]

 - Phone scams.